Types of Interviews

 Problem Solving or Case Interview

-Employers often like to gather the opinions of several members of their staff prior to deciding which candidate to hire.
-To save time, panel interviews are often used, where one candidate may be interviewed by a few people at once.
-In a panel interview, take note of each interviewer’s name, and refer to them by their names.
-When giving your answers, focus on the person who asked you the question, but make eye contact with the other members in the group from time to time.
+Employers often like to gather the opinions of several members of their staff prior to deciding which candidate to hire To accomplish this, panel interviews are often used where one candidate may be interviewed by a few people at once In a panel interview, take note of each interviewer’s name, and refer to them by their names When giving your answers, focus on the person who asked you the question, but make eye contact with the other members in the group from time to time Panel interviews can vary in style and tone, but generally they will be more formal and include behavioral based questions.

 - National origin (an employer can, however, ask if you are legally able to work in the U.S.)